 10:30am …Cookie contest judging, Student Center Lobby, Prizes will be awarded!!!

 TBD…History of PSC– Presented by Neil Surprenant, Historian, Pine Room.

 11am…Parent’s Council Meeting, Pine Room

 11am-1:30pm … Lunch, Lakeside Dining Hall, (Tickets may be purchased at door, PSC students with meal plan are free!).

 12pm-10pm…Corn Maze Tours, Tuckers’ Farm (mention you are a PSC person for a discount!
 Tour the corn maze after dark– bring your own flashlight!)
 Bonfire with s’mores after dark.

-4:30pm-6pm … Las Vegas Style Buffet dinner (tickets may be purchased at Lakeside Dining Hall or go on-your-own to town).
+4:30pm-6pm … Dinner (tickets may be purchased at Lakeside Dining Hall or go on-your-own to town).

 9:00am-11am….Continental Breakfast, Lakeside Dining Hall (tickets may be purchased at the door, PSC students with meal plan are free).